Seppli11/ZHAW-Summary/summaries/24FS/CCP2/12_factors.md

 This likely includes:

-* Resources, like databases and other backing services
+* Resources like databases and other backing services
 * Credentials to external services (e.g. Amazon S3, Twitter, ...)
 * Per-deploy values (e.g. canonical hostname, ...)

-This configurations are strictly separated from the code and are injected into the environment.
+These configurations are strictly separated from the code and are injected into the environment.
 12-Factor recommends doing this with environment variables, since they are easy to change without changing code, and they are unlikely to be checked into a repository.

 ## 4. Backing Services

 <img src="./res/12_factors/image-20240313090257284.png" alt="image-20240313090257284" style="zoom:40%;" />

-Backing services should be treated as an attached resource and needs to be configurable as an URL.
+Backing services should be treated as an attached resource and need to be configurable as a URL.
 Importantly, no distinction is made between local and third-party services.

-A backing service is any service the app consumes over the network during its normal operation (DB, messing, SMTP server, cache...)
+A backing service is any service the app consumes over the network during its normal operation (DB, monitoring, SMTP server, cache...)

 ## 5. Build, Release, Run